psx-spx/psx-spx.github.io/docs/konamisystem573.md

 ### Additional hardware

+- **Audio and video outputs**: unlike the PS1, which outputs composite, S-video and RGB, the 573 only outputs RGB with C-sync through the JAMMA connector and a DB15 port compliant with the JVS specification (same pinout as VGA but not directly compatible, as VGA normally runs at higher resolutions and uses separate H/V sync pins).
+A built-in 15 watt stereo speaker amplifier is also provided for cabinets that lack their own sound system.
 - **JAMMA interface and built-in I/O ports**: the 573 provides multiple digital and analog ports for interfacing with arcade cabinet controls.
 Depending on the I/O board the system came with, these signals might be broken out through